-Then he’d have to go into why he hid so much from her.
-Why it was a big deal in the first place.
+Then he would have to go into why he hid so much from her.
+Why it was such a big deal in the first place.
 Why he’d been so, so scared to tell her the truth.
 Because she’d think him a liar.
 Or a girl.
 Or someone who was faking it for attention, just like his parents thought, even though he’d told them time and time again that it wasn’t a big deal when he knew it was.
-He knew nobody understood it, so they wanted their explanations solved and questions answered.
+He knew nobody understood it, so they wanted their explanations debunked and questions answered.

 So he never spoke about it.
 Not even to his friends.
 Or to Sylvia.
 He passed.
 That was all that mattered.

-He just wanted to be Vincenzo DiFiore, a man who wasn’t interested in sex who wasn’t forced to say or do anything he didn’t want to do.
+He just wanted to be Vincenzo DiFiore, a man who wasn’t interested in sex who wasn’t forced to say or do anything he was uncomfortable with.

-But then, he realized who was underneath him: his stability who accepted all parts of him.
+But then, he realized who was underneath him: his stability who accepted every part of him.